mnrojas2/DiaBloS/README.rst

 Blocks
 ------

-1) To create a block press LMB over the list in the left and move the new element to the white canvas
+1) To create a block, hold LMB over the list in the left and move the new element to the white canvas
-#) To delete a block just move it back to the list in the left
+#) To delete a block, just move it back to the list in the left or the upper menu
 #) RMB: Parameters/Attributes menu
-#) Ctrl + RMB: Input/Output menu (if applicable)
+#) (Hold) Ctrl + RMB: Input/Output menu (if applicable)

 Tips: